-Environmental Science and Environmental Studies majors are expected to complete a 4-course core curriculum that consists of an introductory foundations course, a course in statistics, an ecology and evolution course, and a senior capstone course (The Senior Experience).
+Both Environmental Studies and Environmental Science majors are expected to complete a 4-course core curriculum that consists of an introductory foundations course, a course in statistics, an ecology and evolution course, and a senior capstone course (The Senior Experience).

 Environment Core Courses:

-Concentration Courses include 3-4 advanced courses within the Biological Sciences (B.S.), the humanities (B.A.), or social sciences (B.A.) depending upon the major and area of concentration chosen by the student.
-For the Environmental Science (B.S.) degree, the concentration courses include a combination of lecture only and lecture + lab courses.
+Concentration Courses include 3-4 advanced courses within the humanities (B.A.), or social sciences (B.A.) depending upon the major and area of concentration chosen by the student.

 In addition to the concentration and core courses, students will take appropriate major elective and adjunct courses in each of the three main program areas: natural sciences/mathematics, social sciences/business/law, and humanities/arts.
 These courses are intended to provide students with an increased understanding of the breadth of perspectives examining environmental issues and to strengthen fundamental skills and knowledge in the natural sciences and the environment.
 All students are required to take a course in Environmental Ethics or Environmental Philosophy.
-B.S. and B.A.
-(Humanities concentration) students are required to take Environmental Sociology.
+Humanities concentration students are required to take Environmental Sociology.
 Beyond these requirements, the specific adjunct and major elective courses required vary depending upon the major and area of concentration.

 Adjunct and Major Elective Course Requirements for the B.A. in Environmental Studies (Humanities Concentration):